jinzhao-sun/jinzhao-sun.github.io/_pages/research.md

 Apart from the circuit generation method developed in this work, fast quantum state measurement is crucial.
 This leverages the overlapped grouping method that was developed before.
 Find more information in our paper, "Experimental quantum state measurement with classical shadows" [link](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.127.200501), and "Overlapped grouping measurement: A unified framework for measuring quantum states" [link](https://quantum-journal.org/papers/q-2023-01-13-896/).
 Interestingly, the current advanced measurement schemes, like the classical shadow method and its variants (derandomised shadow and adaptive shadow), can be understood in the framework presented in the [paper](https://quantum-journal.org/papers/q-2023-01-13-896/) and [paper](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.127.200501).

+**Minimal number of measurments for quantum state tomography**

+Pauli proposed a problem in 1933: can an arbitrary wave function be uniquely determined by measuring its position and momentum?
+This Pauli problem was further generalised and cast into a quantum information question: whether an unknown pure state can be uniquely determined using two measurement bases.
+The answer to the Pauli problem is, unfortunately, negative: four bases are needed in general.
+However, we prove that two measurements are sufficient to determine any pure state generated by quantum gates (with arbitrary, but finite, number of gates, say Clifford + T gates).
+More generally, we prove that they are informationally complete for determining any algebraic pure states, which covers all pure states that are physically accessible.
+Our work provides an affirmative answer to this long-standing question.
+Find more inforamtion in our [paper](https://arxiv.org/abs/2501.17061).

 Quantum many-body phenomena
 -----